 It’s a great pleasure for Catherine and me to be here tonight.
 I don’t need to tell all of you just how much St Andrews University means to me and Catherine.

 It goes without saying to all of you in this room that the education we received there was first class.
-Louise, you may need to close your ears at this point but it’s often said by the undergraduates of St Andrews that you leave the university in either one of two states: either married or an alcoholic.
+Louise, you may need to close your ears at this point, but it’s often said by the undergraduates of St Andrews that you leave the University in either one of two states: married or an alcoholic.

 St Andrews’ blend of academic excellence, mixed with a liberal approach to critical thought and creative reasoning, is one that both our nations, on both sides of the Atlantic, credit with importance.